 There are three types of format for magnetic tape systems: LTO, which is an open format, and the two independent formats each developed by IBM and Oracle.

-Roadmap for Magnetic Tape Systems
+Roadmap of Magnetic Tape Systems

-* The backward compatibility and reuse-formatted capacity vary depending on the product and its generation.
+* The backward compatibility and reuse-formatted capacity vary depending on the product and generation.
 For details, please contact the manufacturer of each system.

 LTO (Linear Tape Open)